 Saby was also successful in smaller rally races.
 In 1986 Frenchman, driving Peugeot 205, he was the winner of Rally Villa de Llanes in Spain, while in 1988 he became the winner of the inaugural Rally Catalunya - Costa Daurada which later became part of WRC.

 Saby tasted more success competing in the French Rallycross Championship.
 In 1978, he became the champion with an Alpine A110, and 10 years later he was a runner-up driving a Lancia Delta S4.

 Bruno Saby in Lancia - Tour de Corse

-Bruno Saby - Dakar Rally winner wth Mitsubish Pajero in 1993
+Bruno Saby was the 1993 Dakar Rally winner in a Mitsubish Pajero

 Saby has also written in his books the victories at Las Pampas rally in Argentina, Moroccan Rally, Rally of Tunisia and Rally d'Orient in Turkey.

 Finally, in 2008, Bruno Saby decided to retire from racing.
 The Frenchman announced his decision in July during Baja Aragon rally in Spain.
 After retirement, he turned his attention to golf, a sport he discovered in 1982 during the Ivory Coast rally.
 He once famously said that racing and golf are very similar in a sense that in both, one has to battle with the terrain.

 Lancia was a favorite, Peugeot Turbo 205 fascinating